websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/questions-app/user-guide/getting-started-with-the-questions-app.md

 # Getting Started with the Questions App

-The Questions App is a reimagining of the Message Boards application into a questions and answers format.
-It still maintains the same elements of Message Boards, but turns the discussions into the creation of questions and answers within customized topics.
+The Questions app is a new UI of the Message Boards application more focused in a questions and answers format but maintaining the same elements of Message Boards.
+The Questions app allows the creation of,

+Topics: Themes where questions are categorized
+Questions: A question inside the app
+Answers: An answer to a specific question

+When questions are created, tags can also be used to help others find relevant content.

 ## Adding a Questions App to a Site